Want to Stop Trading Time for Money? Avoid This #1 Mistake!

 Everybody trades time for money.

-Each hour of work they do ends up translating to a big amount of money which means that they can afford to work on projects that are more lucrative in the longer term, hire the resources they need to make it a success, and have enough free time left over to live it up with their friends and family (which is really the point of it all).
+Each hour of work they do ends up translating to a big amount of money, which means they can afford to work on projects that are more lucrative in the longer term, hire the resources they need to make it a success, and have enough free time left over to live it up with their friends and family (which is really the point of it all).

 So when people talk about not getting stuck in the trading-time-for-money trap, what they really want is to adjust the relationship between time and money: how much time for how much money.